Summary

 Note: new sections are being added to this article.
 Please bookmark and revisit this page.

-Windows Server Core license requirements
+Windows Server Core licence requirements

-Licensing Windows Server | Core license requirements | References |
+Licensing Windows Server | Core licence requirements | Terms |

-Azure Pay-As-You-Go | N/A - provided by Azure. | |
+Azure Pay-As-You-Go | N/A, provided by Azure. | |

-Pay-As-You-Go from any provider except Azure | N/A - provided as a part of the service. | |
+Pay-As-You-Go from any provider except Azure | N/A, provided as a part of the service. | |

-BYOL to dedicated hosts on Listed Providers: Amazon, Google, Alibaba, and Microsoft | At least eight core licenses per CPU, and at least 16 core licenses per host.
-Available only to licenses originally purchased before October 01, 2019 – Read below. | |
+BYOL to dedicated hosts on Amazon, Google, and Alibaba | At least eight core licences per CPU and at least 16 core licences per host.
+Available only to perpetual licences originally purchased on agreements signed before October 01, 2019.
+Read below. | |

-BYOL to shared and dedicated hosting on all providers except Amazon, Google, Alibaba, and Microsoft | Physical hosts: at least eight core licenses per CPU, and at least 16 core licenses per host.
-Per VM: at least eight core licenses per virtual machine.
-Software Assurance or subscription required. | |
+BYOL to shared and dedicated hosting on all providers except Amazon, Google, Alibaba, and Microsoft | Physical hosts: at least eight core licences per CPU, and at least 16 core licences per host.
+Per VM: enough core licences to cover all virtual cores, minimum eight per VM.
+Software Assurance or subscription required. | Windows Server licensing terms Windows Server CSP subscription licensing terms |

 Dedicated Hosts on Amazon, Google, Alibaba, and Microsoft Azure

-You may only assign Windows Server licenses to dedicated hosts on Amazon, Google, Alibaba, and Microsoft Azure when:
+You may only assign Windows Server licences to dedicated hosts on Amazon, Google, and Alibaba when:

 The licences are perpetual and

-The licenses were bought before October 01, 2019.
+The licences were bought on an agreement signed before October 01, 2019.

 What is a "dedicated host"?